-Where a learner enters an Apprenticeship agreement with previous work-related experience, this prior learning needs to be recognised (see QCF guidance on Claiming Credit for further details).
-To count towards Apprenticeship certification, previous experience must be recorded using the appropriate awarding organisation's QCF Recognition of Prior Learning procedures and the hours recorded may then count towards the off-the-job hours required to complete the Apprenticeship.
+Where a learner enters an Apprenticeship agreement with previous work-related experience, this prior learning needs to be recognised.
+To count towards Apprenticeship certification, previous experience must be recorded using the appropriate awarding organisation's Recognition of Prior Learning procedures and the hours recorded may then count towards the off-the-job hours required to complete the Apprenticeship.

-For learners with prior uncertificated learning experience, the off-the-job learning must have been acquired within five years of application for the Apprenticeship Certificate or have been continuously employed in the relevant job role in the industry for five years.
+For learners with prior uncertificated learning experience, the off-the-job learning must have been acquired within three years of application for the Apprenticeship Certificate or have been continuously employed in the relevant job role in the industry for three years.